Mattias Andersson, CEO and Founder, MTEK

 - More complicated communication.
 Outsourcing teams may need more clarification and guidance.
 Plus, pay attention to the time zones differences.

 - Harder to manage.
-It requires more time and attention, It requires more time and attention.
+It requires more time and attention.
 However, with a reliable vendor, you just need to appoint an in-house Product Owner or Project Manager, or simply have a dedicated person your outsourced team can contact.

 However, the recent BCG study shows that among the companies that successfully implemented or are actively digitalizing manufacturing sites, 92% are using a combination of in-house and outsourcing resources.